aws-ia/terraform-aws-globalnetwork/README.md

     - If packet inspection is enabled on this solution, then the on-premises routes are automatically propagated to the packet inspection route table.

-Today, this solution supports three key architecture types;

--   **A Single Transit GatewayLayer Three/Transitive Network(s)**

-    -   This option deploys a single transit gateway and shares it throughout the customer AWS Organization

--   **Multiple Transit Gateways Deployed Across Multiple AWS Regions**

-    -   This option creates an AWS Transit Gateway in multiple AWS Regions
-    -   Customers can enable a transit gateway peer between both AWS Transit Gateways

--   **Globally Meshed Network of AWS Transit Gateways**

-    -   This deployment option deploys an AWS Transit Gateway in each AWS Region and establishes a transit gateway peering connection between all transit gateways deployed by this solution.

-This solution contains an AWS CloudFormation (CFN) Stack for launching AWS Network Manager.
+This solution contains an AWS CloudFormation (CFN) Stack for launching an AWS Network Manager.
 The CFN stack can be found in the folder labeled "network-manager-cloudformation-template".
-Today, Terraform does not expose a resource for creation an AWS Network Manager.
-They are, however, working on a resource.
+Today, Terraform does not expose a resource for the creation an AWS Network Manager.
+They are, however, working on creating a resource.
 This solution will be modified to include this terraform resource once it is available.

-In the mean, if you chose to enable network manager integration, you will have to supply the network manager id.
+In the mean, if you chose to enable network manager integration, you will have to supply the network manager id and populate it to the variable "network_manager_id" which can be found in the ./variables.tf file.
-You can use one that you alrerady have or launch a new network manager using the CFN stack available in this solution then supply the network manager ID.
+You can provide an ID from a network manager that you already have or launch a new network manager using the CFN stack available in this solution then supply the network manager ID.

 # Assumptions